huggingface/blog/autoformer.md

 Instead of showing how to train a model using `Autoformer` one can just replace the model in the previous two blog posts ([TimeSeriesTransformer](https://huggingface.co/blog/time-series-transformers) and [Informer](https://huggingface.co/blog/informer)) with the new `Autoformer` model and train it on the `traffic` dataset.
 In order to not repeat ourselves, we have already trained the models and pushed them to the HuggingFace Hub.
 We will use those models for evaluation.

-## Set-up Environment
+## Load Dataset

-First, let's install the necessary libraries: 🤗 Transformers, 🤗 Datasets, 🤗 Evaluate, 🤗 Accelerate and GluonTS.
+Let's first install the necessary libraries:

 ```python
 %pip install -q transformers datasets evaluate accelerate "gluonts[pro,torch]" ujson tqdm
 ```

-## Load Dataset

-In this blog post, we'll use the `traffic` dataset.
-This dataset contains the San Francisco Traffic dataset used by [Lai et al. (2017)](https://arxiv.org/abs/1703.07015).
+The `traffic` dataset, used by [Lai et al. (2017)](https://arxiv.org/abs/1703.07015), contains the San Francisco Traffic.
 It contains 862 hourly time series showing the road occupancy rates in the range \\([0, 1]\\) on the San Francisco Bay area freeways from 2015 to 2016.

 ```python
 from gluonts.dataset.repository.datasets import get_dataset